Behaviour therapy: "Third generation"

-Since the 1980s, a series of new behavioral therapies have been developed.
+Since the 1980s, a series of new behavioural therapies have been developed.
 These have been later labeled by Steven C. Hayes as "the third-generation" of behavioural therapy.
 Under this classification, the first generation of behavioural therapy is that independently developed in the 1950s by Joseph Wolpe, Ogden Lindsley and Hans Eysenck, while the second generation is the cognitive therapy developed by Aaron Beck in the 1970s.

 Other authors object to the term "third generation" or "third wave" and incorporate many of the "third wave" therapeutic techniques under the general umbrella term of modern cognitive behavioural therapies.

 This "third wave" of behavioural therapy has sometimes been called clinical behaviour analysis because it has been claimed that it represents a movement away from cognitivism and back toward radical behaviourism and other forms of behaviourism, in particular functional analysis and behavioural models of verbal behaviour.
-This area includes acceptance and commitment therapy (ACT), cognitive behavioural analysis system of psychotherapy (CBASP) (McCullough, 2000), behavioural activation (BA), dialectical behavioural therapy, functional analytic psychotherapy (FAP), integrative behavioural couples therapy, metacognitive therapy and metacognitive training.
+This area includes acceptance and commitment therapy (ACT), cognitive behavioural analysis system of psychotherapy (CBASP) (McCullough, 2000), behavioural activation (BA), dialectical behaviour therapy, functional analytic psychotherapy (FAP), integrative behavioural couples therapy, metacognitive therapy and metacognitive training.
 These approaches are squarely within the applied behaviour analysis tradition of behaviour therapy.

 Acceptance and Commitment Therapy (ACT) may be the most well-researched of all the third-generation behaviour therapy models.
 It is based on relational frame theory.
-As of March 2022, there are over 900 randomized trials of Acceptance and Commitment Therapy and 60 mediational studies of the ACT literature.
+As of March 2022, there are over 900 randomised trials of Acceptance and Commitment Therapy and 60 mediational studies of the ACT literature.
 ACT has been included in over 275 meta-analyses and systematic reviews.
-As the result of multiple randomized trials of ACT by the World Health Organization, WHO now distribute ACT-based self-help for "anyone who experiences stress, wherever they live, and whatever their circumstances."
-As of March 2022, a number of different organizations have stated that Acceptance and Commitment Therapy is empirically supported in certain areas or as a whole according to their standards.
+As the result of multiple randomised trials of ACT by the World Health Organization, WHO now distribute ACT-based self-help for "anyone who experiences stress, wherever they live, and whatever their circumstances."
+As of March 2022, a number of different organisations have stated that Acceptance and Commitment Therapy is empirically supported in certain areas or as a whole according to their standards.
 These include: American Psychological Association, Society of Clinical Psychology (Div.
 12), The World Health Organization, The United Kingdom National Institute for Health and Care Excellence (NICE), Australian Psychological Society, Netherlands Institute of Psychologists: Sections of Neuropsychology and Rehabilitation, Sweden Association of Physiotherapists, SAMHSA's National Registry of Evidence-based Programs and Practices, California Evidence-Based Clearinghouse for Child Welfare, and the U.S. Veterans Affairs/DoD.

 Functional analytic psychotherapy is based on a functional analysis of the therapeutic relationship.
 It places a greater emphasis on the therapeutic context and returns to the use of in-session reinforcement.
 In general, 40 years of research supports the idea that in-session reinforcement of behaviour can lead to behavioural change.

 Behavioural activation emerged from a component analysis of cognitive behaviour therapy.
-This research found no additive effect for the cognitive component.
+Researchers hope to prove that it can be complete treatment in its own right.
 Behavioural activation is based on a matching model of reinforcement.
 A recent review of the research, supports the notion that the use of behavioural activation is clinically important for the treatment of depression.